hpe-dev-incubator/hpe-dev-portal/content/blog/bulk-onboarding-of-users-in-hpe-greenlake-edge-to-cloud-platform.md

 <email>                          VERIFIED
 ```

-As you can see, the script has invited 1 user in each workspace, the second email being already a member of the workspace (thus no action is necessary).
+As you can see, the script has invited 1 user in each workspace.
+The second email address is already a member of the workspace, so no action is necessary.

 ## What’s next?